Back to work

 Overview

-Marks & Spencer was losing ground to digital-native competitors.
-The existing e-commerce platform couldn't keep up with modern customer expectations: slow page loads, friction-heavy checkout, and a mobile experience that felt like an afterthought.
+Marks & Spencer was losing ground online.
+The existing e-commerce platform couldn't keep up with modern customer expectations: slow page loads, friction-heavy checkout and a mobile experience that felt like an afterthought.
 They didn't need a facelift.
 They needed a complete rethink of how a heritage brand competes in a digital-first world.

 My Role